Stackclash/5e-vault/5. Mechanics/Classes/Ranger.md

 ### Favored Foe (Level 1)
 _Source: Tasha's Cauldron of Everything p.
 56_

 *1st-level ranger [[/5.
-Mechanics/Rules/Variant Rules/Optional Class Features (TCE).md\|optional class features]], which replaces the Favored Enemy feature and works with the Foe Slayer feature*
+Mechanics/Rules/Variant Rules/Optional Class Features.md\|optional class features]], which replaces the Favored Enemy feature and works with the Foe Slayer feature*

 When you hit a creature with an attack roll, you can call on your mystical bond with nature to mark the target as your favored enemy for 1 minute or until you lose your [[/5.
 Mechanics/Rules/Conditions.md#concentration\|concentration]] (as if you were concentrating on a spell).